DarkKooky/bad-usb-scripts/README.md

 # Disclaimer
 Everything in this repository should **ONLY** be used for educational and training purposes.
-The scripts **are not** intended to be used "in the field".
+The scripts **ARE NOT** intended to be used "in the field".
 As a reminder, all offenses against the confidentiality, integrity and availability of computer data and systems, including illegal access, is a crime.
 # Hotplug Attacks
 >As technology continues to advance, one persistant problem remains: the vulnerability of humans to cyber-attacks.